Ethics and Compliance

 Performance Accountability: Develop program or policy recommendation, support business function goal development, and review ongoing progress

-Transparency and Disclosure: Review progress against goals and develop disclosure recommendation for CR communications
+Transparency and Disclosure: Review progress against goals and develop disclosure recommendation for corporate responsibility communications

 We have dedicated resources in our Public Affairs department as part of AMD’s larger Legal organization.
 These resources handle issue identification and management, communications, CR related inquires (SRI questionnaires, ranking surveys, and customer or supplier requests), internal infrastructure, and external relationships.